-After hours and on weekends, Harristown Property Services patrols 326 Market and the residence halls, RoM and MVP, for safety.
+After hours and on weekends, Harristown Property Services (HPS) patrols 326 Market and the residence halls, Residences on Market (RoM) and Market View Place (MVP), for safety.
 Individuals can contact HPS at 717-238-2726.

 Philadelphia Location

 HU's Philadelphia location does not employ a private security or police force, due to its small size.
 In non-emergency situations, individuals are advised to contact either the HU Harrisburg Campus Security at 717-901-5180 or Philadelphia Facility Security at 215-545-2420.
 In emergency situations, individuals are advised to contact the Philadelphia Police Department by calling 911 or facility security at 215-545-2420.